- 1 Diabetes in brief

 Type 2 Diabetes is a medical condition that affects the way your body metabolizes or processes blood sugar.
 Symptoms of type 2 diabetes develop gradually.

-Several factors might lead to type 2 diabetes but the exact reason is not known.
+Several factors lead to type 2 diabetes.
+Still, the exact cause of type-2 diabetes is not clear.
 The possible causes are:

 - Obesity and an inactive lifestyle

 - Higher production of glucose in the liver

 Improper lifestyle, overeating, obesity, and genetic factors lead to type-2 diabetes.

 Gestational diabetes is a condition in which the blood glucose levels of a woman become high during pregnancy.

 During pregnancy, the placenta produces hormones that help to build up glucose in the body.
 If the body is unable to produce sufficient insulin to handle this condition, the blood sugar levels begin to rise.
 This finally leads to gestational diabetes.

 - Polycystic ovary syndrome causes weight gain